RubenEschauzier/traversal-metric-workshop-paper/content/futurework.md

 Early results show that while depth-first traversal outperforms breadth-first traversal algorithmically, this difference is not reflected in execution time.
 This supports the hypothesis that SolidBench Discover queries are unlikely to benefit from traversal strategy improvements [](cite:cites eschauzier2023does).

-{:.comment data-author="BET"} I guess I am unsure of what traversal strategy is if it is only the prioritization I see it and the paper from Hartig also proves it but if it includes running at least in my experiment I was able to have better performance for some queries.
+{:.comment data-author="BET"} I guess I am unsure of what traversal strategy is if it is only the prioritization I see it and the paper from Hartig also proves it but if it includes prunning at least in my experiment I was able to have better performance for some queries.

 To improve the metric, we plan several extensions.
 First, we will include a metric for the first $$ k $$ results, defined as the ratio between the length of the path the engine takes to dereference the documents for $$ k $$ results and the optimal path to dereference $$ k $$ results.